QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/counting.md

 When $k = n$, $A^k_n = k!$ and we are calling these permutations.
-When the ordered elements are presents multiples times inside the set, you can't simply use $k!$ and you need to divides by the number of occurrences ($o_i$) of each value ($i$)
+When the ordered elements are presents multiples times inside the set, you can't simply use $k!$, and you need to divides by the number of occurrences ($o_i$) of each value ($i$)